viur-framework/viur-docs/source/quickstart.rst

-Second step: Create the file "news.py" inside the *modules* folder of the application and  import the required application.
+Second step: Create the file 'news.py' inside the 'modules' folder of the application and  import the required application.

 ::